www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/task-archive/2024-09-03-no-code-editor.md

 When one does not know a ready to go no-code editor library, one has to create the no-code editor by himself.
 This requires one to implement every kind of editing action explicitly by hand.
-While all code editing actions are easily handle by a [simple input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), every possible no-code editing action has to be explicitly implemented.
+While all code editing actions are easily handled by a [simple input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), every possible no-code editing action has to be explicitly implemented.
 Want to add a new variable?
 You need extra code for that.
 Want to rename a variable?
 You need extra code for that.